Events and Workshops

 2405 Sugarloaf Pkwy., Lawrenceville 30045

-To ensure the safety of our attendees, staff, and vendors there will be certain precautions in place to help navigate the COVID-19 situation.
+To ensure the safety of our attendees, staff, and vendors there will be certain precautions in place.
 This level of preparedness and awareness will enable a safe and successful event for everyone.

 - These precautions could result in slight delays of one hour or more in line